NVIDIAGameWorks/KickstartRT/docs/SDK_Integration_Guide.md

 and we would recommend a single task container to be used for the light injection, RT output and denoising.

+### Specular and diffuse reflections material

+Specular reflections are calculated using very common BRDF based on specular microfacet model with GG-X distribution and uses an efficient VNDF method is used.

+There are two diffuse BRDFs to chose from.
+Default one is simple Lambertian BRDF, and second option is Frostbite's normalized version of disney diffuse BRDF.

+The downside of using Lambertian BRDF is that energy conservation is not preserved when it is combined with our specular BRDF.
+This means, more light can be reflected from the surface than is received.
+Many rendering engines solve this when composing final image by modifying indirect diffuse and specular lighting to preserve energy conservation.
+If this is not the case, KickstartRT provides the option to use Frostbite's diffuse BRDF.
+Note that this BRDF requires the roughness texture to be passed into diffuse reflection pass as well.
+This ensures that energy conservation is preserved out of the box, and final pixel value can be simply calculated as a sum of `direct lighting + indirect diffuse + indirect specular`.

 ### Transparent Reflections

 Transparent reflections can be achieved by creating another specular